RULEBOOK

 -

 9.3.
 Any driver may request a black flag be cleared.
-If for one of the reasons listed above there will be no penalty, but with an incorrect reason for black flag is given the driver will receive a post-race penalty.
-Do not ask for it unless you know you are 100% right.
+If for one of the reasons listed above there will be no penalty, but if not listed above the driver will receive a post-race penalty.
+Do not ask for it unless you know you are 100% correct on the reasoning.
 All cleared black flags will be reviewed post-race.

 Penalty System